BryTheWiseGuy/vapor-game-store-cli/README.md

 This file contains all of the functions that operate the user interface menu.
 It also includes the function that allows the user to create a profile.
 I've placed several helper functions at the bottom of the file that house any repetitive code to help keep the application DRY.
 Imports for this file include `re`, `sys`, `tabulate`, and the `User_library` model. `re` is utilized for regex validation logic, `sys` is used to execute `sys.exit()` when a user chooses to exit the application, and `tabulate` is used for cleaner table visualization.
 All functions in this file operate inside of while loops to handle invalid entries or repeat a process (such as adding multiple games to their user library).

 1. `create_user`
-    - This function allows a user to create a profile that is persisted to the `users` table in the database.
-It prompts the user to enter in various required data, and uses regex validation logic to ensure table entries are within the specified parameters.
+    - This function allows a user to create a profile record that is persisted to the `users` table in the database.
+It prompts the user to enter in various required user data, and uses regex validation logic to ensure table entries are within the specified parameters.

 2. `view_user_library`
-    - This function takes in a User model, cross examines the `user_library` join table, and then tabulates the users game library data into a table that is displayed to the user.
+    - This function takes in a `User` model, cross examines the `user_library` join table, and then tabulates the users game library data into a table that is displayed to the user.

 3. `view_available_games`
-    - This function gives the user different options to search for games and queries the games table to access that data.
+    - This function gives the user different options to search for games and queries the `games` table to access that data.
 User's can either view all games at once, or view games based on their platform.
 Data is tabulated into tables displayed to the user.

 4. `add_game_to_user_library`
-    - This function gives the user different options to search for a game, queries the games table for that game, queries the user_library table to see if the game is already in the user's game library, and adds the game to the user's library if the game is not already present.
+    - This function gives the user different options to search for a game, queries the `games` table for that game, queries the `user_library` table to see if the game is already in the user's game library, and adds the game to the user's library if the game is not already present.

 5. `remove_game_from_user_library`
     - This function works similar to the previous function, but reverses some of the logic to remove a game from the users game library.

 6. `view_user_profile`
-    - This function takes in a User model, tabulates the user's profile data into a table, and displays that data to the user.
+    - This function takes in a `User` model, tabulates the user's profile data into a table, and displays that data to the user.

 ### `admin_functions.py`

+This file contains all of the functions that operate the admin menu.
+I've placed several helper functions at the bottom of the file that house any repetitive code to help keep the application DRY.
+Imports for this file include `re`, `tabulate`, `datetime`, and the `handle_exit()` from the `user_functions.py` file. `datetime` is imported to handle release date entries when adding new games, and `handle_exit()` is imported to facilitate exiting the app and keeping the code DRY.
+Several functions operate in while loops to facilitate the use of the Python `continue` statement.

+1. `add_to_available_games`
+    - This functions allows the admin to add games to the `games` table.
+Similar to a user creating a profile, this function prompts the admin to enter in various required game data, uses regex validation to ensure data is within specific parameters, and then persists the created record to the `games` table.

+2. `remove_from_available_games`
+    - This function works similar to the previous function, but utilizes different logic to remove a game from the `games` table.
+It also cross checks the `user_library` table and handles removing the game from all user libraries via the `game_removal` helper function.

+3. `delete_user_profile_data`
+    - This function allows the admin to search for a user profile by username or email, and then removes that user from the `users` table via the `user_removal` helper function.

+4. `update_user_profile_data`
+    - This function allows the admin to seach for a user profile by username or email, and then updates the username or email via the `update_username_sub_menu` helper function or the `email_update_sub_menu` helper function.

+5. `view_all_users`
+    - This function queries the `users` table for all users and then tabulates the data into a table displayed to the admin.

+6. `game_removal` and `user_removal`
+    - These helper functions utilize complex logic to remove games and users from each respective table.
+The `user_removal` function facilitates the removal of not only the user, but also all associated entries in the `user_library` table.
+The `game_removal` function operates in the same manner.
+Due to the nature of needing to remove record entries from the `user_library` table via foreign keys, the function utilizes raw SQL expressions to accomplish the task.
+It then adjusts remaining primary keys in the `games` table down by one.

+### `models.py`

 ### What Goes into a README?